 Important COVID-19 Related Update!

-Dear patients, our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
+Dear patients, our community has been through a lot over the last couple years, and all of us are happy to be slowly resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your safety.
 We want to take this opportunity to give you a little update about us.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.

 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.

 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff and implemented as needed.
 For example: